In case your time is short

 NOC engineers typically field—and can often be overwhelmed by—both genuine alerts and many false positives.
 High alert noise distracts support teams from focusing on real issues.
 Over time, alert fatigue sets in.
 In the best case, the team takes a long time to find the actual issue.
 More than likely, however, too many alerts have the same effect as no alerts and are simply ignored.

 Also, most threshold alerts are static.
 For example, an alert may be created if CPU usage is above 90% for five minutes.
-A lack of contextual awareness (batch job execution, for example) for threshold alerts leads to unnecessary incidents being created, adding to the NOC staff workload without actually improving infrastructure availability.
+A lack of contextual awareness (batch job execution, for example) for threshold alerts leads to creating unnecessary incidents, adding to the NOC staff workload without improving infrastructure availability.

 How AIOps can help